 LEAH Summer Internships Application

-Thank you for your interest in becoming a LEAH Youth Leader for Summer 2025!
+Thank you for your interest in becoming a LEAH Youth Leader for Summer 2026!
 LEAH offers two distinct summer internships: The LEAH Knox Internship and The LEAH Daly Internship.
-Please review the below descriptions to determine which internship feels like the best fit for you.
+This program is particularly well-suited for students interested in exploring a career in biology, biotechnology, or life sciences.

 Position Summary